LNG Hrvatska: History

-On 30 November 2017 Front-End Engineering and Design, has been developed by Belgian company Tractebel.
+On 30 November 2017 front-end engineering and design (FEED) was developed by Belgian company Tractebel.
 FEED is like a basic variant of floating construction LNG terminal on the island of Krk predicted the "most complex" scenario, which involves the FSRU ship of larger dimensions and the construction of the foundations of the concrete shore system reinforced concrete caissons.
+The project was officially inaugurated in January 2021.
+In April 2022, due to the outbreak of the crisis caused by the Russian invasion of Ukraine, it was decided to increase the LNG gasification capacity to 338,000 cubic metres per hour, whi ch is about 2.9 billion cubic meters annually.